Andersgoliversen/ago-wp-theme/README.md

 npm run build
 ```

-Activate the theme from the WordPress admin.
-The build step compiles Tailwind to `assets/css/theme.css`.
+The build step compiles `src/css/theme.src.css` to `assets/css/theme.css` and minifies JavaScript.
+Activate the theme in the WordPress admin panel after building.

-## Deployment Notes
+## About this repository

-- Ensure `assets/css/theme.css` and `assets/js/theme.js` are present.
+This project focuses on performance and simplicity.
+While it is tailored for andersgoliversen.com, other developers can explore the source to replicate aspects such as Tailwind integration, lazy-loaded images, and modern image formats.